DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxPieChart/5 Series Types/CommonPieChartSeries/selectionMode.md

 <p>Specifies the chart elements to highlight when the series is selected.</p>

 ---
-<p>The **PieChart** widget comes with an API that allows you to select a series or a particular point in code.
+<p>The **PieChart** UI component comes with an API that allows you to select a series or a particular point in code.
 Use the <b>selectionMode</b> property to specify which series elements to select when the series is selected.</p>

 <ul>
 <li><b>onlyPoint</b><br/>